Tip #1: Jogless 2 Color Knitting

 You can also try another approach offered in Sweaters from Camp; knit your single color section with one strand of the same color in each hand, the same as if you were doing stranded knitting with two colors.
 In this case, you would continue to use the same needle size as the one you used for your two color section.

-Tip #7: Buying One Brand of Needles for Your Entire Project
+Tip #10: Buying One Brand of Needles for Your Entire Project

 As you can imagine, the number of needles to buy for one project begins to add up fast.
 One for the ribbing, 1-2 for the body, 3-4 for the sleeves (1 dpn for ribbing, 1 dpn for bottom of sleeve, 1 circular for top half, another circular if adding colorwork or switching to plain one color knitting), and 1 more for cardigan and neck ribbing.
-Thats a possible total of 8 different size needles.
+That's a possible total of 8 different size needles.
 You can begin to see, the cost can add up quickly, especially if you have never purchased needles before.
 I started out with 2 Addi Turbo needles to begin, and thought I could save myself some money buy switching to a cheaper brand for the other sizes, only to find out that the sizes are not comparable from one brand to another.
 So another lesson learned, try to begin with one brand, and acquire all the needle sizes you need from the same brand, because even the slightest difference in size can cause a change in your tension.
 Its also a great idea to try the brand out before you invest in several pair to make sure you like it.
 One option for knitters are interchangable needles which can save on the cost of buying many different wire lengths.

-Tip #9: Color Swatching 101
+Tip #11: Color Swatching 101

 Many times a Fair Isle or Norwegian pattern will call for yarn that is no longer available, or dye lots change and the same colors used by the original designer are just not the same and you may feel disatisfied with the difference, and or you might like a design but you don't like the colors and would like to rework the pattern with your own color scheme.
 Here is some advice from Deborah Newton's book Designing Knitwear.
 Start out knitting a swatch of your motif in just two colors that work well together which you like.
 Create the motif a second time adding a second pair of colors, making sure that one of the two is similiar to the first two.
 Then add another two, gradually increasing the number of colors in the design until you achieve the effect you are after.